alamgirqazi/mobile-application-development-course/readme.md

 How to save Images using Node.js (coming soon)

 If you have any topics you want me to cover after exams, email me.

 #### ~~Quiz #1 will be on Friday (4-Oct-2019).
 Slides till lecture 4.~~ <a href="https://github.com/alamgirqazi/mobile-application-development-course/blob/master/extras/Quiz%20%23%201%20-%20MAD%20Course%20-%20Answers.pdf">Quiz Answers. </a>

 #### ~~Quiz #2 will be on Friday (6-Dec-2019).
 Slides 7, 11, 12 and 13.~~ <a href="https://github.com/alamgirqazi/mobile-application-development-course/blob/master/extras/Quiz%20%23%202%20-%20MAD%20Course%20-%20Answers.pdf">Quiz Answers. </a>

+#### <a href="https://github.com/alamgirqazi/mobile-application-development-course/blob/master/extras/Quiz%20%23%203%20-%20MAD%20Course%20-%20Answers.pdf">Quiz 3 Answers. </a>

 #### ~~Assignment # 1 has been uploaded <a href="https://github.com/alamgirqazi/mobile-application-development-course/blob/master/Assignments/Assignment%20%23%201.pdf">here</a>.
 Last date of submission is **8-Oct-2019**~~